Soham-Wani/QR-Hunt-Scanner/README.md

-# QR-Hunt-Scanner
+# QR Quest: The Crusade
-A custom QR code scanner of GSV's QR hunt.
+A custom QR code scanner for the QR scavenger hunt conducted in Gati Shakti Vishwavidyalaya's first ever techfest - Epitome 2023, at the pinnacle.